ooni/ooni.org/content/post/venezuela-blocking-wikipedia-and-social-media-2019.md

 **Note:** In the above chart, the X axis is not continuous, but only displays measurements per 15-minute intervals when they exist.

+The above graph (based on openly available [OONI data](https://api.ooni.io/files/by_country/VE)) corroborates Conexión Segura y Libre’s
+[reporting](https://vesinfiltro.com/noticias/twitter_youtube_instagram_2019-01/),
-The above graph (based on openly available [OONI data](https://api.ooni.io/files/by_country/VE)) corroborates Venezuela Inteligente’s [reporting](https://vesinfiltro.com/noticias/twitter_youtube_instagram_2019-01/), showing that access to youtube.com, twitter.com and instagram.com was temporarily blocked on 21st January 2019 for about two hours (mainly
+showing that access to youtube.com, twitter.com and instagram.com was
+temporarily blocked on 21st January 2019 for about two hours (mainly